 AMI and Canterbury local team up to help save lives on New Zealand roads

 Dan Harker is a police Sergeant based in Canterbury.
 After 31 years of attending hundreds of serious and fatal crashes, he decided that we needed to do much more to save lives on New Zealand roads.
-The catalyst was an accident that happened in rural Canterbury back in 2014, where a Dutch tourist failed to see a stop sign and drove into another car killing a mother, her 12-year-old daughter and her daughter’s 12-year-old friend.
+The catalyst was an accident that happened in rural Canterbury back in 2014, where a motorist failed to see a stop sign and drove into another car, killing a mother, her 12-year-old daughter and her daughter’s 12-year-old friend.

 “Something's got to come from [these tragedies], so let's change the roading system and make it a little bit smarter."